 Forensic Audit combines the skill set of an Internal Auditor and Compliance Officer so I believe the transition from Compliance to Forensic was quite natural.
 So you could say – Moving from Internal Audit and Compliance role to Forensic Audit was easy.

-There was no skill set which I had to relearn all over again.
+There was no skill set that I had to relearn all over again.
 Yes, I had to learn a lot of new things but it was all interconnected to my previous work profiles.
-So from Internal Audit to Compliance to Forensic – All went with the flow.
+So from Internal Audit to Compliance to Forensics – All went with the flow.